SuperVK/sparse-image-repr-bep/bep.typ

   Possible: add some images to back this up.
 Perhaps also that the loss is more "convex" (i.e. doesnt go up, which was the case when only using L1 loss).
 Although I have no good reasoning for why this happens.
 ]

+== Artifacts<artifacts>
-Besides the actual representation, we have two other things that we want to discourage.
+Besides the actual representation, we have two other things that we want to discourage to prevent the generation of invisible or unwanted artifacts.
 As gradient descent tries to find the minimum of the loss, we can put things in the loss to discourage certain behavior.
 First of all, we want to limit the anisotropy, to make sure Gaussians do not become stretched out, but stay fairly round.
-This will prevent artifacts and overfitting.
 Furthermore, we also do not want Gaussians to become too small; to be exact, they must not be smaller than a pixel, as this will make them hidden while rendering, but they still contain information in the final embedding.
+Both of these are already being prevented in @culling, culling, but to push Gaussians in the right direction before fully being removed, we also want to put this in the loss.

-The effects of small gaussians is not directly apparent, contrary, it seems at some points the representation is better.
-Noticing the difference can be done by looking at the detail in the dormer window.
-The difference in the amount of Gaussians will be explained in "Culling".
+The effects of small gaussians is not directly apparent, seemingly the performance is roughly similiar.

-#grid(
+#subpar.grid(
   columns: (1fr, 1fr, 1fr),
   rows: (auto),
   gutter: 10pt,
-  align: bottom,
+  align: top,
-  figure(
+  caption: [Comparing the size penalty, both representations are started with 1500 Gaussians, 100x100. ], figure(
     image("./images/castle_original.png", width: 100%),
     caption: [